Code2Q/TagCF/readme.md

-## Tag-based Logic Reasoning for Recommendation with Large Language Models
+## Who You Are Matters: Bridging Topics and Social
+Roles via LLM-Enhanced Logical Recommendation

 ### Requirements